Piney Point phosphate plant: 2021 incident

-On March 25, 2021, leaks were discovered in the containment wall of a 67 acre holding pool located in a stack of radioactive phosphogypsum, storing approximately 480 e6USgal of wastewater containing nitrogen, phosphorus, ammonia, and small amounts of radium and uranium from the former operations at the plant, as well as seawater from the dredging of Berth 12 at Port Manatee.
+On March 25, 2021, leaks were discovered in the containment wall of a 67 acre holding pool located in a stack of phosphogypsum, storing approximately 480 e6USgal of wastewater containing nitrogen, phosphorus, ammonia, and small amounts of radium and uranium from the former operations at the plant, as well as seawater from the dredging of Berth 12 at Port Manatee.
 The leak was reported to authorities on March 26 and worsened over the following days.
 Residents in the area were ordered to evacuate on April 1.
-Efforts to repair the leaks on April 2 and 3 were unsuccessful, and Florida Governor Ron DeSantis declared a state of emergency for the entire county, and wider evacuations were conducted on April 3.
+Efforts to repair the leaks on April 2 and 3 were unsuccessful, and Florida Governor Ron DeSantis declared a local state of emergency for the entire county, and wider evacuations were conducted on April 3.
 An estimated 316 households were within the evacuation zone.
 Contaminated water was being pumped from the reservoir and discharged into Tampa Bay at the rate of 22,000 USgal per minute in an effort to prevent the collapse of the reservoir, which threatened to flood the surrounding area and destabilize two adjacent pools storing more hazardous wastewater.

-DeSantis toured the site on April 4 and in a press conference stated that the wastewater discharged into Tampa Bay was not considered radioactive, but that it contained phosphorus and nitrogen.
-The worst-case scenario he described in the press conference was a 20 ft high wave of contaminated water flooding the surrounding area and potentially destabilizing gypsum stacks which contain radioactive material.
-Officials said that once the situation has been resolved, they intend to close the site permanently, with the reservoirs drained, filled, and capped.
+DeSantis toured the site on April 4 and, in a press conference, stated that the wastewater discharged into Tampa Bay was not considered radioactive but did contain phosphorus and nitrogen.
+The worst-case scenario he described in the press conference was a 20 ft- high wave of contaminated water flooding the surrounding area and potentially destabilizing gypsum stacks that contain radioactive material.
+Officials said that once the situation has been resolved, they intend to permanently close the site, with the reservoirs drained, filled, and capped.
 If the contaminated water drains through leaks in the radioactive soil of which the stacks are made, however, that radioactive soil could be carried along with the water and issues arose regarding the condition of the plastic liners used in the stacks.

-The commissioners of Manatee County voted to allow the contaminated water held in the stacks to be injected into deep wells, which had been banned when proposed previously by an owner of the property.
+The Manatee County commission voted to allow the contaminated water held in the stacks to be injected into deep wells, which had been banned when proposed previously by an owner of the property.
 Deep-well injection with contaminated water is a controversial procedure that could adversely affect the aquifer used for agricultural irrigation and drinking water, contaminating the water source.
-Debate among scientists and environmentalists and public concern ensued.

 Florida lawmakers secured $100 million to permanently close Piney Point and clean the site.
 In August, HRK Holdings LLC was sued by the Florida Department of Environmental Protection (FDEP) for failure to operate the site safely.